 After coupling, the adaptor is fixed to the laser with an adhesive.
 This assures minimal displacement of the adaptor for reaching the highest possible coupling efficiency.

-Figure 1 shows the cross section of the adaptor coupled to a laser.
+Figure 1 shows the cross section of the adaptor coupled to an IR semiconductor laser.